Kshitizkhandel/Text-to-speech/README.md

-# Coqui-TTS with Docker
+# TTS with Docker

-This guide explains how to use Coqui-TTS with Docker to synthesize text-to-speech audio.
+This guide explains how to use TTS model tacotron2-DDC with Docker to synthesize text-to-speech audio.

 ## Prerequisites